 Your cells require oxygen to function and grow, and with reduced oxygen availability, your body must respond in order to meet the demands.
 It does this by raising blood pressure, increasing heart and respiration rate.

 This is all an attempt to deliver more oxygen to the cells.
 As the response becomes greater, eventually the body fails to keep up with the lack of oxygen and serious complications can occur as a result.

 Learn more about altitude sickness.

 Preventing Altitude Sickness

-Nothing except descending to a lower altitude, and oxygen or hyperbaric therapy is going to effectively “treat” altitude sickness (AKA AMS), however, there are many natural supplements that can effectively be used to combat the ill effects, and increase resistance to this condition.
+Nothing except descending to a lower altitude, and oxygen or hyperbaric therapy is going to effectively “treat” altitude sickness (AKA AMS), however, there are many natural supplements that can be used to combat the ill effects, and reduce the chances of serious consequences from occurring.

 There are a number of herbs that can steer the body in this direction, as well as directly act to combat some of the negative effects occurring from the low oxygen environment, let's have a closer look.

 Caffeine is part of a family of chemicals known as xanthine alkaloids.
 Other such members include theobromine (contained in high amounts in cacao, and moderate levels in yerba mate), and theophylline (found in coffee and tea).

 This class of chemicals are mildly diuretic, but would need to be consumed in very high amounts to cause significant water loss.

 These chemicals are classified as “positive inotropic agents” which means they makes the heart beat with a stronger force.